MicrosoftDocs/MigrationPlaybookContent/en-US/steps/cassandra-to-cosmos/move-to-azure-cosmos-db.md

-## Moving Cassandra data to Azure Cosmos DB
+## Migrating from Cassandra

 You can migrate Apache Cassandra data into Azure Cosmos DB via the Cassandra API.

 A high-level outline of the process includes:

 - Planning for moving the data
 - Addressing the prerequisites for moving the data
 - Moving the data by using:
   - The cqlsh COPY command
   - Spark

 Using Cassandra API for Azure Cosmos DB has several benefits, including: